R2Northstar/NorthstarWiki/docs/installing-northstar/using-northstar/playing-on-linux.md

 Once installed, LatencyFleX can be enabled by doing either of the following:

-> **If you are using Steam:** Add the following to your Titanfall 2 launch options: `"LFX=1 %command%"`
+- **Steam:** Add the following to your Titanfall 2 launch options: `"LFX=1 %command%"`

-> **If you are using Lutris:** Right click on Titanfall 2, click 'Configure', navigate to 'System Preferences' / 'System Options' / 'Environmental Variables', and use the following:
+- **Lutris:** Right click on Titanfall 2, click 'Configure', navigate to 'System Preferences' / 'System Options' / 'Environmental Variables', and use the following:

 > Key: LFX
 Value: 1